A new approach to deformation of C*-algebras via coactions: Introduction

 We then say that $(A,\delta)$ is a $\mu$-coaction.
-As explained above, the crossed product $B:=A\rtimes_\delta\widehat{G}$ then comes with a dual action $\beta:=\widehat{\delta}$ together with a structure map $\phi:C_0(G)\to \M(B)$ which is $\rt-\beta$ equivariant for the right translation action $\rt:G\to\Aut(C_0(G))$.
+As explained above, the crossed product $B:=A\rtimes_\delta\widehat{G}$ then comes with a dual action $\beta:=\widehat{\delta}$ together with a structure map $\phi:C_0(G)\to \M(B)$ which is $\rt-\beta$ equivariant for the right translation action $\rt:G\car C_0(G)$.
 Such triple $(B,\beta,\phi)$ is called a {\em weak $G\rtimes G$-algebra}.
 Exotic Landstad duality allows us to recover the coaction $(A,\delta)$ from the weak $G\rtimes G$-algebra $(B,\beta,\phi)$ and the crossed product $B\rtimes_\mu G$.
 Now any `deformation' $\beta^\om$ of the action $\beta$ to a new action such that $\phi:C_0(G)\to \M(B)$ remains to be $\rt-\beta^\om$ equivariant (e.g., via a continuous Borel cocycle $\om$ as above) gives a new weak $G\rtimes G$-algbra structure $(B,\beta^\om,\phi)$ such that Landstad duality provides a deformed $\mu$-coaction $(A_\mu^\om,\delta_\mu^\om)$ of the original $\mu$-coaction $(A,\delta)$.

 The deformation procedure by Borel $2$-cocycles $\omega$ on $G$ is more complicated.
-Our approach is better explained in terms of group extensions: given a central extension of locally compact groups by the circle group $\T$, we look at its associated complex line bundle and take its $\contz$-sections, which we write as $\contz(\tilde G,\iota)$.
-This is an imprimitivity $\contz(G)-\contz(G)$ bimodule, and it implements an equivalence between the ordinary right translation $G$-action on $\contz(G)$ and a ``twisted'' translation $G$-action on the left $\contz(G)$-module structure.
+Our approach is better explained in terms of group extensions: given a central extension of locally compact groups

+of $G$ by the circle group $\T$, we look at its associated complex line bundle and take its $\contz$-sections, which we write as $\contz(G_\sigma,\iota)$.
+This is an imprimitivity $\contz(G)-\contz(G)$ bimodule, and it implements an equivalence between the ordinary (right) translation $G$-action on the left $\contz(G)$-module structure and a ``twisted'' translation $G$-action on the right $\contz(G)$-module structure.
 Every such extension corresponds to a $G$-action on the \cstar{}algebra $\K$ of compact operators on a Hilbert space.
-This action is unique up to Morita equivalence and determines an isomorphism from the group $\Twist(G)$ of isomorphism classes of extensions of $G$ as above, and the Brauer group $\Br(G)$ of Morita equivalence classes of actions of $G$ on $\K$.
-If $G$ is second countable, we also get a canonical isomorphism of groups $\Twist(G)\cong \Br(G)\cong H^2(G,\T)$.
-This is what we use mainly as deformation data for a $G$-coaction, or equivalently a weak $G\rtimes G$-algebra $(B,\beta,\phi)$.
+This action is unique up to Morita equivalence and determines an isomorphism from the group $\Twist(G)$ of isomorphism classes $[\sigma]$ of extensions $\sigma$ of $G$ as above, and the Brauer group $\Br(G)$ of Morita equivalence classes $[\alpha]$ of actions of $\alpha:G\car \K(\H)$.
+Indeed, there are canonical group isomorphisms $\Twist(G)\cong H^2(G,\T)\cong \Br(G)$, and any of these can serve as deformation data for a $G$-coaction or, equivalently, a weak $G\rtimes G$-algebra $(B,\beta,\phi)$.